 Like any other investment, trading has its risks.

 The biggest risk is losing your capital.
 Before you take on day trading for a living you need to have a strong understanding of a trading strategy.
 This strategy should not only allow you to find good trades, it should help you manage risk.
-A trading strategy and risk management are what give a trader the “trader’s edge”.
+A trading strategy and risk management system in trading are what give a trader the “trader’s edge”.

 Think of day trading for a living being a little like running a casino.
 Of course, gambling is very risky, and the gambler loses more often than not.
 Obviously, you don’t want to be the gambler in this situation.

 Those that are unsuccessful at trading conduct themselves as the gambler.
 Those that find success trade as though, they are the “house” that is, they’re running the casino.
 While the house runs the risk of losing, they have the odds stacked in their favour.
 If probability falls in your favour, you usually win more often than not.
 This is what it is like to have the trader’s edge.

 The correct strategy and risk management, provides the potential for a profitable day trading business.

 The tools needed to trade for a living

 There are several tools needed to trade, certainly if you want to trade well.
 The tools required differ in some cases depending on what you are trading.
 Below are some examples of the tools that you will need.

 Of course, a scanner is only needed if you are trading stocks or options.
 A stock scanner is an excellent tool used to find trading opportunities.
 You can input criteria that match your trading strategy.
 You can look for things like, volume, momentum, you can also find scanners that look for patterns.
 If you want to trade stocks of options for a living, this is an invaluable tool.

 Example of stock scanner, image from Finviz.com